USDRCG/GitBook/lawrence-hpc/login.md

 ```
 {% endhint %}

-All login goes by default to the login node.
+All logins go to the login node by default.
 Do not run compute jobs on the login node!
 Please read further instructions on how to use Slurm, the Lawrence cluster workload manager.
+See the picture below for a graphical representation of how the login nodes relate to the rest of Lawrence.

 ![The &quot;ssh User.Name@Lawrence.usd.edu&quot; command is used to login to the &quot;Login node&quot; on Lawrence.](../.gitbook/assets/lawrencediagram2-ssh%20%281%29%20%281%29%20%281%29.png)